lewisgoing/INFO492B-Week4Lab/README.md

 - [Graillon Free Autotune](https://www.auburnsounds.com/products/Graillon.html): A versatile plugin for pitch correction and vocal effects.

 ### Ableton MagentaStudio Max for Live Plugin
-Note that this will only work on those using the Ableton Trial, those who purchase the Intro version will not be able to use this due to the Intro version not having Max4Live.
+Note that this will only work on those using the Ableton Trial; those who purchase the Intro version will not be able to use this due to the Intro version not having Max4Live.

 [MagentaStudio](https://magenta.tensorflow.org/studio/ableton-live/)

 ## Generating Audio

 In your ensembles, get together and work to generate sample audio that you would like to use using an AI agent of your choice.
-Get creative, go through multiple iterations until you find one that stands out.
+Get creative and go through multiple iterations until you find one that stands out.
 After that, proceed to the rest of the lab.

 ## Getting Audio into the DAW / Working with your track